 Chair of Social Business

 We study organizations creating social or environmental impact in an entrepreneurial way.
-In particular, we are conducting the following research projects:

 Studies and Publications